ashneetrathore/Fabflix/README.md

 **Tech Stack** | Java, MySQL, JavaScript, HTML, Bootstrap, Apache Tomcat, Docker, Kubernetes, AWS EC2, Google Cloud, IntelliJ IDEA, Maven, JMeter

 ## :film_strip: DEMOS
 The following is a collection of demo videos showcasing Fabflix deployment and core app functionality.
 Each video highlights a different version of the app (with V1 representing the initial version and V4 the final version) and focuses on new functionality added during that two-week sprint.
-The description of each video contains clickable timestamps with brief notes on key steps.
+The description under each video contains clickable timestamps with brief notes on key steps.

 [Fabflix Demo V1](https://youtu.be/zLr02dkXvww?si=8RD5tr6fShmn8hCh) | Initial Deployment and Core App Functionality\
 [Fabflix Demo V2](https://youtu.be/-_t8zEtrpQI?si=rnibk6zNPNhP1pkO) | XML Parsing, Security Features, & Employee-Access Features\